Albiv-web/Alb.DecoLimitLifter/README.md

 * **Error:** “Save buffer too small.
 Need X bytes, have Y.”
   **Fix:** raise `SaveBufferBytes` (20 MB → 32 MB or 64 MB).
 The mod prevented corruption; you just need a bigger buffer.
 * **Harmony failed to patch (explicit interface):**
   You’re likely on a different build.
-Ensure the mod files are up to date; the loader uses an interface map to resolve `ByIdHelpWrite` robustly.
+Ensure the mod files are up to date; the loader uses an interface map to resolve `ByIdHelpWrite`.

 ## What changes in the save file?